Poniverse/Pony.fm/README.md

 Pony.fm uses [gulp](http://gulpjs.com/) to mange its asset pipeline.

+**In macOS**, you must have XCode Command Line Tools installed.
+This may be downloaded at [https://developer.apple.com/download/more/?=command%20line%20tools](https://developer.apple.com/download/more/?=command%20line%20tools)

 **Important:** Run `npm` and `gulp` from your host machine and not within the VM.
 You must first have it installed globally:

     npm install -g gulp